 Comparing architectures

 HelloFresh elected Optimizely because the SDK can run experiments without making blocking network requests to an outside API, ensuring microsecond latency.
 The SDK works with a JSON representation that contains all the data needed to deliver and track your features and experiments.
-That's what they call the datafile.
+That is what they call the datafile.

 The previous implementation only lived inside the API monolith, probably because that was the only place where attributes required to determine the variation could be retrieved.
-Applications interested in determining a variation could not benefit from the zero-cost feature provided by the SDK and had to call the API, with added latency.
-In the backend, where network communication is fast, latency might not be so bad, but it's an entirely different story for frontend applications, especially mobile ones.
+Applications interested in determining a variation couldn't benefit from the zero-cost feature provided by the SDK and had to call the API, with added latency.
+In the backend, where network communication is fast, latency might not be so bad, but it is an entirely different story for frontend applications, especially mobile ones.

 The following illustration highlights the latency issues on all applications:

 With the new design, customer attributes can be retrieved from a fast dedicated service, without involving the API monolith, and Optimizely's SDK can be used no matter the programming language.
 Latency has been completely removed from the frontend applications.
-There's still some latency in the backend service, but that's something we can afford because the internal network is fast.
+There is still some latency in the backend service, but that is something we can afford because the internal network is fast.

 Conclusion